Dialectical Behavioral Therapy (DBT) Groups for Middle Schoolers, High Schoolers, and Parents

-- Does your teen focus on making others happy while neglecting their own needs
+- Focus on making others happy while neglecting their own needs

-- Have you found your teen constantly becoming involved in unhealthy relationships where they are treated badly
+- Become involved in unhealthy relationships where they are treated badly

-- Have you seen a change in your teen’s academic performance
+- Had a sudden change in academic performance

 DBT Therapy will help your teen:

-- Recognize avoidance behaviors, such as self-harm and substance abuse, as not being a helpful or effective solution, and consciously manage those behaviors while utilizing healthier coping strategies
+- Learn concrete coping strategies to deal with difficulties so that they no longer respond with impulsive behavior at the moment and recognize avoidant behaviors, such as self-harm and substance abuse, as not being a helpful or effective solution, and consciously manage those behaviors while utilizing healthier coping strategies

 - Be happy, even under the many stresses of teenage life